 Fraternities and Sororities

 Fraternities and sororities are an important part of the institution's commitment to student development.
-The goals of all three men's national fraternities (Lambda Chi Alpha, Phi Kappa Psi, and Tau Kappa Epsilon), and five women's sororities (Alpha Rho Omega, Alpha Sigma Tau, Beta Phi Gamma, Gamma Delta Sigma and Alpha Xi Delta), are to promote academics, fellowship, leadership development, group responsibility, and service to both the community and the campus.
+The goals of all four men's national fraternities (Lambda Chi Alpha, Lambda Sigma Upsilon, Inc., Phi Kappa Psi, and Tau Kappa Epsilon), and six women's sororities (Alpha Rho Omega, Alpha Sigma Tau, Alpha Xi Delta, Beta Phi Gamma, Gamma Delta Sigma and Mu Sigma Upsilon, Inc.), are to promote academics, fellowship, leadership development, group responsibility, and service to both the community and the campus.
 Involvement in fraternity and sorority life is open to all students who meet the minimum GPA requirements, and who have been enrolled for one full semester.
 Fraternities and sororities view recruitment as a year-long process.
 Formal recruitment periods are held each September and January.
 During the remainder of the year, Continuous Open Bidding (COB) is in effect.
 In COB, a fraternities or sorority may officially extend an invitation for membership to interested individuals.
 For more information on how to join a fraternity or sorority, please contact the Office of Student Involvement.
-Panhellenic Council is the women's governing body, consisting of women from all chapters, who govern the women's sorority system through policy and resolutions that affect sorority women.
-Interfraternity Council (IFC) is the men's governing body, consisting of men from all chapters, who govern the men's fraternity system through policies and resolutions that affect fraternity men.
+The Panhellenic Council is the women's governing body, consisting of women from all chapters, who govern the women's sorority system through policy and resolutions that affect sorority women.
+The Interfraternity Council (IFC) is the men's governing body, consisting of men from all chapters, who govern the men's fraternity system through policies and resolutions that affect fraternity men.

 How to Start a Fraternity or Sorority